marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dble.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DBLE, conversion, to real

 .. _dble:

-.. index:: DBLE

-.. index:: conversion, to real

 DBLE --- Double conversion function
 ***********************************